 The Peoria Public Schools Foundation (PPSF) and The Yeomans Fund of the Community Foundation of Central Illinois (CFCI) are pleased to offer classroom grants to Peoria Public Schools teachers.

-Beginning with the 2013 grant cycle, PPSF and CFCI will join together to offer classroom grants through one application process.
+In 2013, PPS Foundation and CFCI joined together to offer Classroom Grants through one application process.

 Peoria Public Schools Classroom Grants are available to any Peoria Public Schools District teacher interested in additional projects to enrich the classroom experience for the students.
 It is a competitive grant process that aligns with Peoria Public Schools strategic goals and the school improvement plan.
 Awards will be made in amounts of $1,000 or less.